joelagnel/adeb/BCC.md

 [Other Architectures
 section](https://github.com/joelagnel/androdeb/blob/master/BCC.md#other-architectures-other-than-arm64)

-Now to run BCC, just start an androdeb shell: `androdeb shell`.
+Now to run BCC, just start an adeb shell: `adeb shell`.
 This uses adb as the backend to start a shell into your androdeb environment.
 Try running `opensnoop` or any of the other BCC tracers to confirm that the setup worked correctly.